auth0-samples/auth0-javascript-samples/01-Embedded-Login/README.md

-# Auth0 JavaScript Basic Login
+# Auth0 JavaScript Embedded Login

-This sample demonstrates how to add authentication to a  application using Auth0's Lock widget.
+This sample demonstrates how to add authentication to a JavaScript application using Auth0's Lock widget.

 ## Getting Started